 Blogging can be used for a variety of businesses.
 While blogging can be easy, it is also difficult to get started.
 There are some search engine optimization basics you need to know.
 Moreover, you should attempt to blog for at least 6 months before seeing improvements.
 When we perform search engine optimization services for our clients, we typically see results after 6 months.

 Podcasting is a great way to highlight experts in a field and can easily be coupled with your blog, email marketing, or social media.

 Using platforms like Canva, you can create beautiful graphics with tons of information for your customers.
-The, these infographics can be shared via your email, blog, and social media!
+Then, these infographics can be shared via your email, blog, and social media.

 Hosting webinars are a great way to bring many people together at once.
 You could even partner with other companies in your industry that are trying to market to the same audience.

 When running webinars, seminars, or presentations, be sure to collect your visitor/audience contact information and then use a marketing automation system to track the return on investment from your seminar.

 Ultimately, with each platform, the idea is to use the medium to share content.
 The content should be insightful and valuable.
 Let me say that again, the content should be insightful and valuable.

 Therefore, if you have been or are stuck with your content marketing strategies rethink your content.
 How can you bring more value?
 The more value you bring to the table, the bigger the audience you can potentially reach.

 Which Strategy Is Best?

 There is not really one best content marketing strategy.
 The best one would be the one that fits your business, and that you are good at.